-Applications are invited for African Leaders of Tomorrow program to begin studies in Canada in September 2018.
-The ALT program grants fully-funded positions based on merit to women and men from sub-Saharan Africa to pursue a master’s degree in public administration, public policy or public finances in Canada.
+Applications are invited for African Leaders of Tomorrow Scholarship Program to begin studies in Canada in September 2018.
+The ALT Scholarship Program grants full scholarships based on merit to women and men from sub-Saharan Africa to pursue a master’s degree in public administration, public policy or public finances in Canada.

-The African Leaders of Tomorrow (ALT) program commemorates the late Nelson Mandela’s commitment to social justice and equity.
+The African Leaders of Tomorrow (ALT) Scholarship Program commemorates the late Nelson Mandela’s commitment to social justice and equity.
 It supports young African professionals to become leaders in public policy and administration.

 User Review( votes)

 The Canadian Bureau for International Education (CBIE) in collaboration with The Institute of Public Administration of Canada (IPAC) will implement the ALT Scholarship Program with the objective of contributing to a strong and effective public sector in sub-Saharan Africa.
 Special consideration will be given to equitable representation across the continent and to the advancement of women leaders.
 This program is undertaken with the financial support of the Government of Canada through the Department of Foreign Affairs, Trade and Development (DFATD), and The MasterCard Foundation.

 Scholarship Provider: The Canadian Bureau for International Education (CBIE) in collaboration with The Institute of Public Administration of Canada (IPAC)